Analysis | Samuel Alito’s provocative, unusually political speech

 After receiving this warning, the court did exactly what the city and the senators wanted.
 It held that the case was moot and it said nothing about the Second Amendment.
 Three of us protested, but to no avail.
 Now, let me be clear again: I’m not suggesting that the court’s decision was influenced by the senator’s threat, but I am concerned that the outcome might be viewed that way by the senators and others with thoughts of bullying the court.This little episode, I am afraid, may provide a foretaste of what the Supreme Court will face in the future, and therefore I don’t think it can simply be brushed aside.
 The senators’ brief was extraordinary.
 I could say something about standards of professional conduct, but the brief involved something even more important: It was an affront to the Constitution and the rule of law.

 The brief was indeed extraordinary.
 Whitehouse and the others wrote that, “The Supreme Court is not well.
 And the people know it.
-Perhaps the Court can heal itself before the public demands it be ‘restructured in order to reduce the influence of politics’ ” — a reference to a poll showing a majority of Americans supported that position.
+Perhaps the Court can heal itself before the public demands it be ‘restructured in order to reduce the influence of politics’” — a reference to a poll showing a majority of Americans supported that position.

 Since then, and particularly following the GOP’s rush to fill Justice Ruth Bader Ginsburg’s seat after her death in an election year, momentum has built among some liberal activists to “pack the court,” or add justices to change the balance of power.
 That proposal seems to be off the table now that Democrats failed to gain a Senate majority.